 Joyce’s teenage years were spent outside of the Village Vanguard and other Manhattan jazz clubs where she heard all of the greats.
 This proved to be an integral part of her informal musical “schooling” and nurtured her love of groove, melody and harmony.

 A self taught guitarist, Cooling learned to play by ear and developed a personal style of finger picking, giving her playing a unique sound and feel.
 “I was never comfortable with a pick.
 I couldn’t feel what string I was on so I tossed the pick and played with my fingers.”

 Cooling started out as a side person, learning other people’s music to earn a living as a musician, but quickly put together her own band to be able to play her own music.
 Joyce's collaboration with Jay Wagner proved magical and they began working and songwriting together on a full-time basis.
 “Songwriting is as much, if not more, a part of who I am as a musician.”

 Joyce Cooling has been a national advocate for NAMI (National Alliance on Mental Illness) and other mental health organizations since 2006 when she started her Music for the Mind project to raise money and awareness for mental health.

-This year Cooling and Wagner open the doors to the Rhythm Kitchen, their brand new music space where they write, record, perform, and lots more.
-“It’s time to have fun getting creative with our musical pals!“
+This year Cooling and Wagner will open the doors to the Rhythm Kitchen, their brand new music space where they write, record, perform, and lots more.
+“It’s time to have fun getting creative with our musical pals!“ Stay tuned!

 “ The West Coast guitarist has a large contemporary jazz following, but her influences, which include blues, rock, and Brazilian grooves, help set her performances apart. ”